Latent Agents in Networks: Estimation and Targeting: An Estimator for Large Networks

 To estimate the coefficients of interest (and in particular, the entries of $H^{-1}$ and $v_O$) we use the moment condition (\ref{eq:moment}) with an $\ell_1$-regularization procedure (which results in a variant of the Dantzig selector; see \citet{CandesTao2007,belloni2017pivotal}).
 The use of the $\ell_1$-penalty is often motivated by big data applications where underlying models involve many different variables, yet the available sample size is substantially smaller.
 Estimation in such settings becomes possible only if a relatively small number of variables matter, i.e., if the underlying coefficient vector is sparse.
 Employing $\ell_1$-penalty guarantees the sparsity of the estimator, and allows for estimating the relevant coefficients.

 The number of entries of the matrix $H^{-1}$ is large ($|V_O|^2$ -- and hence scales quadratically with the number of observable agents), which naturally results in a high-dimensional estimation setting.
 Yet, this matrix is not necessarily sparse even if the underlying influence structure is sparse (i.e., $G$ has a small number of nonzero entries).
-In particular, as we establish in Lemma \ref{lem:MInv} of Appendix \ref{subse:MatrixLemma}, if the network is (strongly) connected, then all entries of $M^{-1}$ as well as $H^{-1}$ are strictly positive.
-This is because even if the underlying influence matrix $G$ is sparse, the related matrices obtained after a matrix inverse operation (such as $M^{-1} = (\Lambda-G)^{-1}$ as well as $H^{-1}$) are not sparse.
+In fact, as we establish in Lemma \ref{lem:MInv} of Appendix \ref{subse:MatrixLemma}, if the network is (strongly) connected (and satisfies an additional assumption imposed in our applications), then all entries of $M^{-1}$ as well as $H^{-1}$ are nonzero.
+There are two effects that contribute to this nonsparsity.
+First, even if the underlying influence matrix $G$ is sparse, the related matrices obtained after a matrix inversion operation (such as $M^{-1} = (\Lambda-G)^{-1}$ as well as $H^{-1}$) are not sparse.
+Second, in the presence of latent agents, the aggregate externality structure $H= M_{OO}-M_{OL}M_{LL}^{-1}M_{LO}$ is not sparse (due to the term $M_{OL}M_{LL}^{-1}M_{LO}$).

-To deal with this issue, in Section \ref{subse:approximateSparsity}, we introduce an ``approximate sparsity'' condition on $H^{-1}$.
+To tackle this issue, in Section \ref{subse:approximateSparsity}, we introduce an ``approximate sparsity'' condition on $H^{-1}$.
 In Section \ref{subse:estimationAlgorithm}, we provide our estimation algorithm for $H^{-1}$, and in Section \ref{subse:estimationBounds}, we obtain rates of convergence for our algorithm under the approximate sparsity condition.
 We revisit this condition in Section \ref{se:estimationExamples} and establish that it holds for a large class of networks and influence structures.
-Hence, the results of this section are applicable to these general settings.
+Hence, the results of this section are applicable to those general settings.